 Early Origins of the Gynnay family

 The surname Gynnay was first found in Suffolk where they held a family seat as Lords of the Manor of Bredfield in that shire where they were granted land by Duke William for their assistance at the Battle of Hastings in 1066 A.D.
 Conjecturally, they are descended from Peter who held his lands from Hervey de Bourges, tenant in chief.
 The village was rated in the Domesday Book Survey as a village, a Church and 3 oxen or teamlands.
 There is also a moated site which was known as Bradfield Castle, although the village is Bredfield.
 The name Jenney was descended from Guisnes near Calais in Normandy.

 Important Dates for the Gynnay family

 This web page shows only a small excerpt of our Gynnay research.
 Another 93 words (7 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Gynnay History in all our PDF Extended History products and printed products wherever possible.

 Gynnay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Jenney, Jennie, Jenny, Genny, Gennie, Gynney and others.

 Early Notables of the Gynnay family (pre 1700)

 Outstanding amongst the family at this time was Edward Jenney of Bredfield House; Sir William Jenny, one of the Judges of the King's Bench in 1477 and John Jenney, early American settler...
-Another 31 words (2 lines of text) are included under the topic Early Gynnay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gynnay family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Gynnay or a variant listed above: John Jenney, his wife Sarah, their daughter Abigail, and son Samuel Jenney, who arrived in Plymouth, Massachusetts in 1623, aboard the "Little James".